chernokoz/BashSimpleInterpreter/README.md

 * wc
 * pwd
 * exit
-Also, interpreter support pipes and ";"
+* also, interpreter support pipes and ";"
+* and global variables

 ## Examples
 ```